syntevo/docs/src/SmartGit/Manual/Integrations/GitNotes-Integration.md

     color            = <RRGGBB>
 ```

-SmartGit reads these directives from the repository’s local `.git/config`, the user-wide `~/.gitconfig`, or the system config – and reloads changes automatically for the local repo.
+SmartGit reads these directives from the repository's local `.git/config`, the user-wide `~/.gitconfig`, or the system config -- and reloads changes automatically for the local repo.
 A restart is only needed when you edit user or system-wide configs.

 ## `smartgit-notes` section reference